pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-12-when-to-tap-elixir-in-the-shoulder.md

 ---
 title: When to tap Elixir in the shoulder
 date: 2021-07-12
-description: 'Whenever you can, there is no try.'
+description: "Whenever you can, there is no try."
+image: images/posts/baby-yoda.png

 images:
-- images/featured/baby-yoda.png
+  - images/posts/baby-yoda.png
 tags:
   - Elixir
 ---